Crime in Louisiana: Capital punishment laws

 Capital punishment is applied in Louisiana.
 Executions are carried out by lethal injection at the Louisiana State Penitentiary (also known as Angola) and the Louisiana Correctional Institute for Women at St. Gabriel.

-The first recorded execution in Louisiana occurred on September 24, 1722, when an unnamed man was hanged for theft.
-The most recent execution took place on January 7, 2010, when Gerald J. Bordelon was put to death for the murder of his stepdaughter, Courtney Leblanc.
-It was the first execution in Louisiana since 2002.
+The first recorded execution in Louisiana occurred on September 24, 1722, when an unnamed man was hanged in New Orleans for theft.
+The first execution in Louisiana as a U.S. state was of a male slave (name not recorded) for murder in St. Landry Parish in July 1812.
+The most recent execution took place on March 18, 2025, with 46-year-old Jessie Hoffman Jr. executed by nitrogen hypoxia for the murder of Molly Elliot.
+It was the first execution in Louisiana since 2010.

 On June 29, 1972, the U.S. Supreme Court issued a ruling in Furman v.
 Georgia, which halted capital punishment in the United States.
 Prior to this moratorium, however, Louisiana had not carried out an execution since Jesse James Ferguson was put to death in 1961.
 Capital punishment was reinstated in Louisiana in 1976 following the U.S. Supreme Court decision in Gregg v.
 Georgia.
 The first execution to occur in the state following the lifting of the moratorium was on December 14, 1983, when Robert Wayne Williams was electrocuted.
 In total, Louisiana has executed 660 people.
 Eight convicted death row inmates have been exonerated in Louisiana since 1976.